adjtomo/pyadjoint/docs/dd_convolution.rst

     Double difference misfit functions, defined in [Yuan2016]_, construct misfit and adjoint sources from differential measurements between stations to reduce the influence of systematic errors from source and stations.
-"Differential" is defined as "between pairs of stations, from a common source".
+"Differential" is defined as "between pairs of stations, from a common source."

 For two stations, `i` and `j`, the convolution double difference misfit is defined as the squared difference of convolution of observed and synthetic data.
-The misfit :math:`\chi(\mathbf{m})` for a given Earth model :math:`\mathbf{m}` at a given component is:
+The misfit :math:`\chi(\mathbf{m})` for a given Earth model :math:`\mathbf{m}` at a given component is

 .. math::

     \chi (\mathbf{m}) = \frac{1}{2} \int_0^T \left|
     {s}_i(t, \mathbf{m}) * d_j(t) -
     {d}_j(t) * s_i(t, \mathbf{m})
-    \right| ^ 2 dt,
+    \right| ^ 2 dt.

 Double difference misfit functions result in two adjoint sources, one for each